 This post matches the reflections I wrote down in my rant about the universe.
 It’s so important to feel the same way when it comes to core values and beliefs to make sure there’s a basic compatibility.

 This goes for friendships as well.
 Sadly, I parted ways with a few close friends over the past years.
 I had known all of them since high school and shared a great deal of experiences with them.
-Then we hit a rough patch and realised we no longer saw eye to eye about things, to the point where it was probably best to go our separate ways.
+Then we hit a rough patch and realised we no longer saw eye to eye about things, such that it was probably best to go our separate ways.
 All of these relationships came to an end at a point where I was sitting across from them, thinking “who the hell is this!?
 Has he/she always been this way?
 How come I’ve never noticed before?” (and I’m quite sure my former friends were thinking the same thing about me).

 I used to love the movie 500 Days of Summer and I find the above quote quite adequate, both for friendships and romantic relationships that have expired.
 (I’m aware now that the movie’s packed with complexities that play a role in modern relationships and I have to admit that I adjusted my perspective on the story everytime I watched the movie.
 I should probably watch it again.)